 Access to your personal information

 You are entitled to view, amend, or delete the personal information that we hold.
-Email your request direct to our office firstname.lastname@example.org
+Email your request direct to our office/reception firstname.lastname@example.org

 Changes to this Privacy Notice